Excerpt from BL fantasy novel in progress:

 Not anger, accusation or even fright.
 Just raw concern and bewilderment.
 Akul felt something tighten in his chest.

-Instinctively, Akul covered his ears with his hands.
+Akul covered his ears with his hands.

 The brakeman leapt onto Akul’s car, ran past him, and scrambled up the ladder of the adjoining ore car.
 His silhouette was backlit by the red lantern attached to his belt hook as he climbed.
 On the edge of the higher car—a better vantage point—he lifted the lantern, waving it vigorously as a signal to the far-off engineer to stop the train.

+He turned back and looked down at Akul whose heart skipped a beat.
 “Please!”
 He pointed to an iron-spoked wheel brake at the front of the log car.
 “Turn that!”

-Akul gaped at it, flummoxed.
 Is he serious?
 “But we’re the ones sabotaging your train!”

 The hurt that flashed across the young man’s face struck Akul.